Frequently Asked Questions

 • Full encryption of the DNS protocol

-• Uses a dedicated port (853) likely to be blocked or monitored in situations where DNS encryption is useful
+• Uses a dedicated port (853) that is trivially blocked in situations where DNS encryption is most needed

 • Requires a full TLS stack, introducing a large attack surface